 The National Folk Festival

 An exuberant traveling festival that celebrates the diverse cultural expressions of 21st-century Americans, the National Folk Festival is produced by the National Council for the Traditional Arts (NCTA) in partnership with communities around the country.
-In 2019, the National celebrated its 79th year in Salisbury, Maryland.
+In 2022, the National celebrates its 81st year in Salisbury, Maryland.

 Since it was first presented in St. Louis in 1934, the National has celebrated the roots, richness, and variety of American culture.
 Championed in its early years by Eleanor Roosevelt, the Festival was the first event of national stature to present the arts of many nations, races, and languages on equal footing.
 Some of the artists presented at the first festival are now legendary and the recordings and other documentation made possible by the National are precious.
 “Father of the Blues” W.C.
 Handy’s first performance on a desegregated stage was at the 1938 National.
 It was also the first to present to the public musical forms such as the blues, Cajun music, polka bands, Tex-Mex conjunto, Peking Opera, and many others.